 For Valentine's Day, four photos of couples from my family tree.

 Lewis Lashley was my 6th great grandfather.
 I am fairly certain that the "Holleman" men named in the will are most likely Hollands, as Lewis' wife was Mary Holland and they all lived near each other.
 A slave woman, Nell, is named in this will.
-She is not found on 1800 census, and I can't … Continue reading Lewis Lashley Will 1815
+She is not found on 1800 census, and I can't … Continue reading Will of Lewis Lashley of Wake County, North Carolina, 31 January 1815

 Palma Lashley's family background is fairly well documented.
 Born 20, August 1885, her parents were Edmund (or Edmond) Lashley, a farmer, and Mary Lorena Bullard.
 Palma was the second of six children.
 She attended at least some school, and consistently reported herself as able to read and write on censuses.
 Palma married Hiram Bembry on … Continue reading Palma Lee Lashley